JakobMiesner/docs-invenio-ils/docs/install.md

 If this is not the desired behaviour, you can by-pass it with:

   1. Changing `REACT_APP_INVENIO_UI_URL` and `REACT_APP_INVENIO_REST_ENDPOINTS_BASE_URL` variables in `ui/.env` file to run on `http` instead of `https`.
-  2. Running the server without specifying the certificate: `FLASK_ENV=development pipenv run invenio run`
+  2. Running the server without specifying the certificate: `FLASK_ENV=development invenio run`

 #### Run the celery worker.